harippriyas/multithreading/README.md

 ## Inter-Thread communication
 - State: Class/instance volatile variables
 - Data: Heap is shared b/w threads and stack is not shared.
+Stack contains local primitive variables while heap contains objects.
 - Signal: wait/notify, condition, semaphore.
 #### Volatile Keyword
 Tells the threads to read/write shared variables from main memory instead of cache.
 Ensures that all threads see the latest value.<br/>